JonmarCorpuz/SecondBrain/GCP - GCE.md

 ### Custom Machine Type

-A custom machine type is a custom machine type created by the user to satisfy their needs
+A custom machine type is a custom machine type created by a user when the predifined machine types aren't sufficient for their workloads

 * Allows you to adjust the amount of vCPUs, memory, and GPUs to suite your needs
 * Billed per vCPU and memory that is provisioned to each VM instance